 Indeed, three fifths of the formerly unhappily married couples rated their marriages as either “very happy” or “quite happy.”
 (David Popenoe, the National Marriage Project at Rutgers University, New Brunswick, N.J.).

 Divorce has never been easier to achieve.
 It can be as simple as signing a few papers.
-However in many instances divorce is not the wisest choice, although it may appear at the time the easiest.
+However in many instances divorce is not the wisest choice though it may seem less painful then committing to change.

 About the Author